Tourism & Hospitality Internships in Auckland

 All interns in Auckland, New Zealand, are accommodated in student apartments within or near the city.
 The central location of the accommodation is ideal for commuting to internship placements within the downtown area.
 These apartments are close to public transportation routes, as well as shops, restaurants, cafes, entertainment, and parks.
 Public buses also provide access to surrounding beaches and popular seaside suburbs, such as Takapuna and Mission Bay.

-Please note that the accommodation pictured in the photo gallery of this webpage is provided as an example.
+The accommodation pictured in the photo gallery of this webpage is provided as an example.
 Since we work with more than one apartment, the exact accommodation that you’re assigned may differ from the photos.
-However, you can expect a similar standard and similar amenities, to what is shown here.
+Rooms sizes, along with storage space, varies.
+However, you may assume to receive a single-sized bedroom (as per the photos).

 It is important to note that internships in Auckland do not include meals.
 However, the shared apartment (which is included in the Program Fee) provides kitchen facilities where interns are welcome to prepare their own meals and snacks.
 A recommended food budget of US$100 - US$150 should be sufficient for purchasing weekly groceries to prepare meals and packed lunches.
 You should budget more for meal purchases if you eat out frequently.
 There are some relatively affordable eateries, including Thai, Indian, Chinese, Japanese, Italian options (and more).
 There is a booming food scene in the city and the Britomart waterfront precinct, comprised of heritage buildings, hosts an eclectic collection of bars, cafés and restaurants.
 Chat to your internship placement colleagues for the best local tips about where to go for great taste and value!